Troades (Seneca): Plot

 The siege of Troy is done and the city is now smouldering ruins.
 The victorious Greeks have gathered the rich spoils of Troy upon the shore, among these the Trojan women who await their lot to be assigned to their Greek lords and taken to the cities of their foes.
 But now the ghost of Achilles has risen from the tomb, and demanded that Polyxena be sacrificed to him before the Greeks shall be allowed to sail away.
 And Calchas, also, bids that Astyanax be slain, for only then can Greece be safe from any future Trojan war.

 Act I

 Hecuba laments with the Chorus of Trojans the destruction of their country and the death of Hector and Priam.

 Act II

 Talthybius relates that the Ghost of Achilles has appeared, and reproving the Greeks for their ingratitude, demanded that Polyxena, under the pretext of marriage with whom, he was slain, should be sacrificed at his tomb as an offering to the chthonic gods.
 Otherwise the Greeks will not have a favourable wind for their return.

 Agamemnon and Pyrrhus quarrel about the sacrifice.
-Calchas is summoned and he asserts that not only must Polyxena be slain, but Astynax must also be hurled from the tower.
+Calchas is summoned and he asserts that not only must Polyxena be slain, but Astyanax must also be hurled from the tower.

 The Chorus denies that Achilles appeared as a spirit, and asserts that the soul dies forever with the body.